abordino/DRPT/README.md

 # DRPT: Density Ratio Permutation Test

-This repository contains the implementation of the **Density Ratio Permutation Test (DRPT)** along with code to reproduce all simulations and experiments presented in the paper
+This repository contains the implementation of the **Density Ratio Permutation Test (DRPT)** along with code to reproduce all simulations and experiments presented in the paper [Density Ratio Permutation Tests with connections to distributional shifts and conditional two-sample testing](https://arxiv.org/abs/2505.24529).

-Code to reproduce the experiment in the paper [General Frameworks for Conditional Two-Sample Testing](https://arxiv.org/abs/2410.16636) can be found at [this link](https://github.com/suman-cha/Cond2ST?tab=readme-ov-file).
+Code to reproduce the experiments in the paper [General Frameworks for Conditional Two-Sample Testing](https://arxiv.org/abs/2410.16636) can be found at [this link](https://github.com/suman-cha/Cond2ST?tab=readme-ov-file).

 ## Repository Structure